MPerk78/collegium/Benchmark.md

                                 ")),
                 fluidRow(
                   column(width = 12,
+                         h3("To use this dashboard, first examine the scatter plot to determine the vairables that correlate the highest.
-                         h3("To use this dashboard, first select the number of clusters you want from the slidebar at level 1.
+                            Next, use the picker input control to select the variables you want for your cluster analysis.
+Then select the number of clusters you want from the slidebar at level 1.
                             Then search your institution in the search box on the first table.
 Next, select the cluster number for your institution.
 Next, scroll to the second row of plots and repeat.
 This should narrow your institution's peers down to a smaller sub-set of Community Colleges.
 You can download the first, second, or third level of peers.
 If your list is too large after three, you could randomly select from that list to get a reasonable set based on profile analytics.
 If you have too few, go up a level.")
                   )
                 ),
+                h1("Correlation Table"),
+                fluidRow(
+                  column(width = 12,
+                          DT::dataTableOutput("correlation_table"),
+                          downloadButton("cortbl", "Download Correlation Matrix"))),
                 h1("Level 1"),
+                fluidRow(
+                  column(width = 12,
+                         pickerInput("selected_vars", "Select Variables:",
+                                     choices = setdiff(colnames(df), c("UNITID", "Institution")),  # Exclude UNITID and Institution
+                                     selected = setdiff(colnames(df), c("UNITID", "Institution")),  # Set all variables except UNITID and Institution as selected by default multiple = TRUE,
+                                     options = list(
+                                       `actions-box` = TRUE,
+                                       `selected-text-format` = "count > 3",
+                                       `count-selected-text` = "Choose Variables")))
+                ),
                 fluidRow(
                   column(width = 12,
                          sliderInput("n_clusters", "Number of Clusters:", min = 1, max = 10, value = 5)
                   )
                 ),

                 fluidRow(
                   column(width = 3,
                          plotOutput("screeplot", height = "250px")